akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 Implementation of the marching cubes algorithm to visualise isolines of scalar fields.
-Implemented using Unity3D.
+Implemented using Unity3D and multithreaded using the Unity Job System.

 **Currently implemented:**

-- 3D marching cubes for visualising scalar fields (CPU).
+- 3D marching cubes for visualising scalar fields, mesh generation performed using the Unity Job System.
 - Toggleable vertex welding and normal interpolation by using dictionary lookups.
 - Toggleable vertex interpolation to switch between "voxel" look and smooth look.
 - Support for varying cube size and number for speed/resolution trade-off.
 - Support for varying scalar field drop-off for the ball charges to control interaction range.

-**To do:**

-- Port to Unity3D C# job system.

 # Screenshots